THE TIBET SERIES, DAY 9, 10, 11 & 12

 FOOD & DRINK

-After a few hours of hard unpaid labour we headed back to the house for a feast (noodles of course!).
+After a few hours of hard, unpaid labor, we headed back to the house for a feast—noodles, of course!
 A feast that would last most of the rest of the day.
-There is one thing about Tibet I am sure of: you will not leave a Tibetan family home hungry or thirsty.
-Anytime my meal had a bite taken from it or tea had a drink taken from it, it was immediately refilled.
+One thing I’m sure of about Tibet is that you will never leave a Tibetan family home hungry or thirsty.
+Anytime I took a bite of food or a sip of tea, it was immediately refilled.

 Lifting sh*t with a Tibetan family